 If you have an abundance of information, define two separate menus, and assign each one to a different theme location.

 You find the menu in the Dashboard by selecting Appearance → Customise

 Content of the right column

-Unless you have decided not to display the right column at all, you may choose between having an identical right column on all pages and posts (this is the default setting), or setting an individual right column for individual pages (not posts).
+Unless you have decided to not display the right column at all, you may choose between having an identical right column on all pages and posts (this is the default setting), or setting an individual right column for individual pages (not posts).

 To do this on any individual page, set that page's template to: 'Rechte Spalte spezifisch' (this is important), and then use the Shortcode [rechtespalte]the content of my right column goes here[/rechtespalte] inside the text editor to mark the part of your content that should be displayed inside the right column.

-Footer bar (icons, legal notice, data privacy declaration)
+Overriding the footer bar (icons, legal notice, data privacy declaration)

 The footer bar contains icons as well as links to pages with a 'Legal Notice' and a (data) 'Privacy' declaration.
 These links will point to default pages provided by JGU university unless you define your own pages within your WordPress project for this purpose, containing your own (modified) text about these issues if needed.
-Just call the headings of these pages Legal Notice and Privacy.
+Just name the headings of these pages Legal Notice and Privacy.